STNETRadio/Docs/maindomain/email.md

 Using the company's email helps enhance the efficiency and reliability of both internal and external communications.

+{% hint style="danger" %}
+STNET Radio no longer uses GoDaddy’s email.
+We’ve moved to Work at STNET Radio powered by Google Workspace for a better experience for our staff.
+To access the new email service visit [workat.stnetradio.com](https://workat.stnetradio.com) or [email.stnetradio.com](https://email.stnetradio.com).
+{% endhint %}

 ## First-time Email Access

 - Check your personal email: You will receive an email from us with a link to set up your password.